 (b) where the premises comprise a vehicle, vessel, aircraft or the like, to stop and detain and give directions as to the movement of the same.

+(2a) An application for a warrant must be made in accordance with section 13 of the Criminal Investigation Act 2006 which applies with any necessary changes.

 (3) The person or persons on whom authority is conferred by a warrant may be accompanied by such other persons as are necessary for the effective exercise of the powers conferred by the warrant and this section.

 (4) In addition to exercising the powers in subsection (2) an authorised person acting under a warrant may —